 Each year, the Gerald R. Ford Presidential Foundation awards two distinguished journalism prizes, one for reporting on the Presidency and the other for reporting on National Defense.
 These prizes, initiated in 1988, recognize reportorial excellence and the fostering of better public understanding of the presidency and national defense.
 Each year the two prizes are presented to the winners at a reception and luncheon in Washington, D.C. and include a $5,000 award, one for each prize.

-Each year the theme for the President Gerald R. Ford Essay Challenge reflects on an important part of Gerald R. Ford’s character.
+Each year the theme for the President Gerald R. Ford Scholarship Essay Challenge reflects on an important part of Gerald R. Ford’s character.
 High school students from public, private, city, suburban, rural and home schools participate in the contest.
-18 finalists are chosen and recognized at a special evening awards program at the Museum on President’s Day.
-The Essay Challenge is a collaboration between the Gerald R. Ford Presidential Foundation and Museum.
+Finalists are chosen and recognized at a special awards program at the Museum.

 Two programs are available to support research in the holdings of the Gerald R. Ford Presidential Library.
 These holdings focus on federal policies, U.S. foreign relations, and national politics in the 1960s and 1970s with also earlier and later materials depending upon your topic.
 The programs include The Gerald R. Ford Scholar Award (Dissertation Award) in Honor of Robert Teeter in the amount of $5,000 and several Research Travel Grants of up to $2,000.

 In an effort to educate young people about the events surrounding September 11 and to honor those who gave their lives for our safely and liberty, students will create artwork that communicates the themes of heroism, patriotism, and sacrifice.